-I have had lots of requests to put together a quick guide to get you started on needle felting a 2D/3D picture so, using my own pictures as inspiration, here it is.
-It is suitable for all abilities (including complete beginners) and you can work at your own level and at your own pace.
+I am sharing my own needle felted pictures as inspiration and they are suitable for all abilities, including complete beginners.
+Allowing you to work at your own level and at your own pace.
 If this is your first time needle felting then please watch my beginner video tutorials to familiarise yourself with basic techniques:

 Shop Picture Needle Felting Pattern